Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - Home | Experience | Portfolio | Contact
 The navbar will also incorporate a link to a downloadable version of my CV.

 A Footer section will provide additional information with links to social media sites and email, and another download link for the CV.
 I have also included a copyright statement.

+The original design concepts/wireframes for each gage can be viewed below:
+- Home Page
+  - Alternate Home Page
+- Experience Page
+  - Alternate Experience Page
+- Portfolio Page
+- Contact Page

 #### **Surface**

+##### **Colour Scheme**
 I had intended to use a darker colour scheme for this website.
 However as the build progressed it just didn't seem to suit; nor did it match the images I had selected.
-Of all aspects of this build I will freely admit this was the area I struggled with the most.
-In the end I sought inspiration from two websites:
+Of all aspects of this build I will freely admit this was the area I struggled with the most.In the end I sought inspiration from two websites:
 - [10 Gorgeous Color Schemes for Websites](https://www.shutterstock.com/blog/10-gorgeous-color-schemes-for-websites?kw=&gclsrc=aw.ds&gclid=Cj0KCQjw2or8BRCNARIsAC_ppyaGHtDUv5oNSHP0th9gb8N6VBiGFAq-pYu1cFQFW5szceQETvoAnKgaAhwPEALw_wcB)
 - [10 Trending 2020Website Color Schemes](https://www.quicksprout.com/trending-website-color-schemes/)